stealthman22/100-days-of-code/log.md

 DAY 83 (6th July 2019)

 Tackled day 22 of javascript 30.
 We built a page that has a smooth hover effect oon the linls, that resizes and follows you around, this is definitely something i've been wondering how to solve.
 Finally O am now in the Javascript section for ZTM! let the fun begin

+DAY 84 (7th July 2019)

+Started the javascript section of my ZTM course.
+Learnt about logical operators and variables, I seem to have retained more knowledge of js than I thought I was.
+Seems the javascript30 challenges have helped me.
+Hope to get back FCC challenges soon.